In This Article

 Will urgent care give me pain meds for tooth pain?

 If you visit an urgent care unit in a hospital and they diagnose you with something that needs a strong painkiller, they will prescribe it.
-If you have an infection causing tooth pain, they will prescribe antibiotic instead of any narcotics for pain.
+If you have an infection causing tooth pain, they will prescribe antibiotics instead of any narcotics for pain.

 How painful is it to have a tooth extraction?

 Thanks to the development in technology, tooth extraction methods are now pain-free.
 The dentist will deliver anesthesia after which you will not feel a thing.

 Where can I find reliable dentists for my dental treatment?